Last updated on 16 October 2020

-This idea was later abandoned by Codd.
-Anyway, it has very little to do with SQL design choice of merging these markers into one.
+This first proposal has very little to do with SQL design choice of merging these markers into one.
 Later, Codd himself wrote something about

-Personally, I tend to believe that Codd’s idea would be a bit overcomplicated for most common practical cases.
+Personally, I tend to believe that Codd’s original idea (two markers) would be a bit overcomplicated for most common practical cases.
 But it is consistent – actually, his purpose was to elaborate a mathematically consistent system, and he did.

 SQL doesn’t have the original theory’s consistency, but it is more practical.
-Yet, about
+Yet, when it comes to

-NULL, I think it should have chosen one of the following: implementing both these markers, implementing only one of them with consistent semantics, or implementing none.
+NULL, I think it should have chosen one of the following: implementing both the markers, implementing only one of them with consistent semantics, or implementing none.